Murder Mystery Game AI

 • Distinct NPC dialogues: Characters have unique speech patterns based on their personalities [8].

-For hosts looking to replay the same mystery, the AI can generate three entirely different versions of the storyline [10].
-This ensures that even repeat sessions feel exciting and unpredictable.
+For hosts looking to replay the same mystery, AI tools can support the generation of varied storyline versions [10], helping repeat sessions feel fresh and unpredictable.
 These features showcase how AI can enhance the murder mystery experience, keeping players engaged while maintaining a coherent narrative.

 Conclusion